Mostowfi ol-Mamalek: The Third Term

-In August 1915, less than six months after resigning, Mostowfi once again was Prime Minister.
+In August 1915, less than six months after resigning, Mostowfi once again was prime minister.
 By the time he took office, German popularity had increased amongst the nationalists.

 During the Third Majlis the Czarist Russian Army expeditionary force left Qazvin for Tehran.

-Mostowfi therefore pursued a two edged policy.
+Mostowfi therefore pursued a double-edged policy.
 He began talks with the British for a loan and for the withdrawal of Russian forces.
 He also entered into secret negotiations with the Germans for a treaty of cooperation.
 Mostowfi suggested the Germans guarantee Iranian independence and territorial integrity.
 Mostowfi also attached a number of stipulations, including the Germans giving Iran a loan and providing officers.
 If these were all met, his government would be prepared to declare war on the Allies.
 He also stated that if all stipulations were not met he would have to stop all German activities in Iran.

 In a show of good faith the Germans secured the withdrawal of Ottoman Forces and offered to help financially but did not agree to the stipulations.
 Due to the non-committal answer firm the Germans, the negotiations did not lead to a policy that could be executed.
 Additionally the Allies had discovered the secret negotiations.

 By 7 November 1915, Russian troops were marching on the capital.
 The German envoy had left the day before and Mostowfi recommend that his deputies and the Shah to also leave and go to Qom.
 Forty-four deputies, newspaper editors and the Gendarmerie left for Qom.
 This was known as the ‘emigration’ with the hope of forming a government free of British and Russian Influence.
 The Shah having initially agreed, had his mind changed by the Russian and British Ministers in Tehran.
 With this change in mindset any chance of forming an independent government was gone.
 With the Shah in Tehran, Mostowfi tried to persuade the deputies to return.
 Mostowfi did not succeed in securing their return and so ended his third term.

 The Fourth Term

-Mostowfi's fourth term of office as Prime Minister was marked by severe drought and famine that devastated the country.
+Mostowfi's fourth term of office as prime minister was marked by severe drought and famine that devastated the country.
 By some accounts 25% of those living in the North perished.
 This was accompanied by the Persian influenza epidemic of 1918 which was rapid and devastating.